Carlo Wostry: Youth and early career

-Carlo Wostry was the son of Ferdinando Wostry, and a Virginia Artelli.
+Carlo Wostry was born in Trieste.
+He was the son of Ferdinando Wostry and a Virginia Artelli.
 From 1882 to 1885 he studied art at the Academy of Fine Arts Vienna.
-He then went on to study at the Academy of Fine Arts, Munich and befriended the painter :it:Umberto Veruda.
-After his return to Trieste in 1887, the 22-year-old Wostry created his first major work, Via Crucis (Stations of the Cross), that was later acquired by the Jesuit church of :it:Chiesa di Santa Maria Maggiore (Trieste).
+He then went on to study at the Academy of Fine Arts, Munich and befriended the painter Umberto Veruda.
+After his return to Trieste in 1887, the 22-year-old Wostry created his first major work, Via Crucis (Stations of the Cross), that was later acquired by the Jesuit church of Church of Santa Maria Maggiore, Trieste.

 In 1887 he received a scholarship for a two-year stay in Rome, but poor health prevented him from taking it up.
 He later travelled to Barcelona, Budapest and Russia, where his interest in orientalism was awakened.